-Argentina, the 8th largest country in the world by surface, is the third economy of Latin America after Brazil and Mexico.
-With 41 million inhabitants, Argentina has a long tradition of European immigration which has led to strong economic, social and cultural transatlantic links.
+Argentina has a long tradition of European immigration which has led to strong economic, social and cultural transatlantic links with the European Union.

 The EU as a whole is Argentina's first partner in cooperation, its first investor and its second trade partner.
 In 2013 EU and Argentina had a total trade volume of €17.643 billion, accounting for 14.8% of Argentinean foreign trade.

 Based on the Country Strategy Paper 2007 – 2013 , the EU allocated €65 million to Argentina 2007-13 under the Development Cooperation Instrument (DCI) in the following priority areas:

 In line with the Agenda for Change, the EU has refocused its aid towards sectors and countries that are in the greatest need of external support to ensure maximum impact on poverty reduction.
 As a result, Argentina is no longer eligible under the EU’s main instrument for bilateral development assistance for the next financial exercise 2014-2020.
 But Argentina remains eligible to participate in the EU’s regional and thematic programmes.